 Ideal Height for Mowing Grass Pasture

 The thing with grass is that when cut or grazed to a low level it allows some of the now unneeded roots to die back.
-This does have a benefit as those roots rot down providing hummus to the soil.
+This does have a benefit as those roots rot down providing humus to the soil.
 As it recovers, it produces some more roots and then the rate of growth increases until it reaches maturity.
 Then it stops growing and puts its energy into making seed.

 In any case, if I let the grass grow too tall mowing becomes difficult as it clogs the blades and collection system.
 In practice I try to take a pass with the mower on the highest setting of 8cm when the grass is around 10 to 12cm high and, if I can, a second pass on the height setting below a few hours later or the next day.
 This collects the maximum amount of clippings with the least effort.

-If the grass gets very long, perhaps because of rainy weather, I can cut tall grass using the side discharge system but then I have to rake the clippings up which are deposited in rows.
+If the grass gets very long, perhaps because of rainy weather, I can cut tall grass using the mower’s side discharge system but then I have to rake the clippings up which are deposited in rows.
 This is very time consuming.

 How Often to Cut the Grass